On this page

 This API conforms to the HL7® FHIR® (Fast Healthcare Interoperability Resources) standard and supports SNOMED CT Expression Constraint Language (ECL).

-See our NZHTS repository on GitHub for some example queries.
-You can run these queries in the address bar of a web browser or by using an API development tool such as Postman.
+See our NZHTS repository on GitHub for some example queries, which you can run by using an API development tool such as Postman.

 A syndication feed alerts users to all new and updated code sets.
 Use an RSS reader to subscribe to the feed at nzhts.digital.health.nz/synd/syndication.xml.
 You can download updates in a standard format.